California Wildfire and Public Utility Disaster Recovery and Litigation

 Have you been affected by a wildfire or other disaster caused by a public utility accident?

 If you are the victim of a California wildfire, let our public utility disaster lawyers advocate for you.
 It is critical to understand your situation and retain highly experienced legal counsel to protect your rights and maximize your recovery.
-For more information and to schedule your free consultation, please call McNicholas & McNicholas, LLP at 310.474.1582 or complete our contact form today.
+For more information or to schedule your free consultation, please call McNicholas & McNicholas in Westwood at 310.474.1582 or complete our contact form.

 Frequently Asked Questions about recovering from wildfire losses